Titantek/ada-outlier-datastory/content.md

 {: .box-note}
    We will test out **llama3 8B** and **mistral 7B** models on the 2007 data and compare the results to the players's data using [Ollama](https://ollama.com/).
 The design of the prompts was inspired by the group [Human vs AI](https://drudilorenzo.github.io/ada-klech-data-story/).

-First we give the context of the game Wikispeedia to the model
+We will use the following prompt to the llm so it understands how to play wikispeedia:

 {: .box-code}
 *We now play the following game:\